Introduction to DevSecOps with GitLab CI/CD

 6.5.
 Continuous Security Improvement

-One of the key principles of DevSecOps is continuous improvement.
+A key principle of DevSecOps is continuous improvement.
 GitLab supports this by providing feedback loops and insights into your security practices.
-Use these insights to iteratively enhance your DevSecOps processes.
+Use these insights to improve your DevSecOps processes iteratively.

-In the next chapter, we’ll address common questions and challenges related to DevSecOps and GitLab CI/CD.
-Stay tuned for expert insights and tips to overcome common hurdles in your DevSecOps journey.
+In the next chapter, we will address common questions and challenges related to DevSecOps and GitLab CI/CD.

 Chapter 7: Implementing GitLab Security Best Practices

-In this chapter, we’ll delve into the essential GitLab security best practices to ensure a robust DevSecOps environment.
-Implementing these practices can significantly enhance your security posture and minimize potential risks.
+In this chapter, we will explore essential GitLab security best practices for a robust DevSecOps environment.
+Implementing these practices can enhance your security posture and minimize potential risks.

 7.1.
 User Access Control